artefactual/atom-docs/user-manual/data-templates/rad-template.rst

 **CSV Column** radGeneralMaterialDesignation

-**Rule** Select the General Material Designation at the highest level of description.
+**RAD Rule** Select the General Material Designation at the highest level of description.
 If there are more than three, select "multiple media."
 (RAD 1.1C)

 **EAD**